ChenmienTan/ChenmienTan.github.io/_pages/about.md

 ---

-I am a research master student in [EdinburghNLP](https://edinburghnlp.inf.ed.ac.uk) advised by prof. [Shay Cohen](https://homepages.inf.ed.ac.uk/scohen/), an intern in [UIUCNLP](http://blender.cs.illinois.edu/index.html) advised by prof. [Heng Ji](http://blender.cs.illinois.edu/hengji.html), and an intern in [WestlakeNLP](https://westlake-nlp.github.io) advised by prof. [Yue Zhang](https://frcchang.github.io).
+I am a research master student in [EdinburghNLP](https://edinburghnlp.inf.ed.ac.uk) advised by prof. [Shay Cohen](https://homepages.inf.ed.ac.uk/scohen/).
 I used to intern at HKUST under the supervision of Dr. [Jie Fu](https://bigaidream.github.io/) and SJTU under the supervision of prof. [Paul Weng](http://weng.fr/).
 My research interest lies in post-training, activating the ability of foundation models by reinforcement learning.